Wi-Fi Network Access Control (NAC) Replacement Project

 How will this affect me?

-The existing campus Wi-Fi networks, UCB Wireless and UCB Guest, will remain available to campus users throughout testing.
-Everyone will be encouraged to register on the new networks but will only be able to access them from an active proof-of-concept building.
+The existing campus Wi-Fi networks, UCB Wireless and UCB Guest, will remain available in all non-pilot buildings during testing.
+All campus users will be encouraged to register on the new networks but will only connect to them when in an active pilot building.

 Reauthentication will be required relatively rarely; the exact timing will be determined over the course of the project.